warp-ds/tech-docs/docs/input/vue.md

 ## Props

 The props documented below have defaults set or are unique to this component, all typical HTML5 attributes are valid props.
-See Field for additional props.

 <api-table type=vue component="Input"/>